numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

 DType creation
 """"""""""""""

-As already mentioned in NEP 41, the interface to define new DataTypes in C is modelled after the limited API in Python, the above mentioned slots, and some additional necessary information will thus be passed within a slots struct and identified by ``ssize_t`` integers::
+As already mentioned in NEP 41, the interface to define new DTypes in C is modeled after the limited API in Python, the above mentioned slots, and some additional necessary information will thus be passed within a slots struct and identified by ``ssize_t`` integers::